 Eight out of ten American companies lease all or some of their equipment.
 Each year more companies choose to procure new productive equipment through leases rather than loans.
 Companies that lease tend to be growth and/or technology oriented organizations.
 According to the Equipment Leasing and Finance Association

-(ELFA), leasing continues to be the most widely used method of asset-based financing in the U.S., accounting for approximately one-third of the external financing of capital investment.
+(ELFA), leasing continues to be the most widely used method of asset-based financing in the U.S.

 A Recent Leasing Survey Addresses

 1) What percent of companies lease their equipment?